alexksh2/8-April-2022-Financial-Planning/README.md

 * Increasing Life Expectancy: Financial planning considers the need for long-term care and healthcare expenses in later stages of life, ensuring individuals can maintain their quality of life without straining their finances.

+Hence, financial planning is vital in Singapore for individuals to navigate through unique challenges of the local economy, secure financial well-being, and achieve long-term financial goals.
+It provides individuals with a roadmap to make informed financial decisions, maximize savings, and protect themselves and their families from unexpected events.

  ![image](https://github.com/alexksh2/8-April-2022-Financial-Planning/assets/138288828/bb742180-b800-43c3-8fda-bd0d2dfda553)

+ # Description
+The following sections provide more details on the different steps and components of the project.

+# References